-Classics For All raises funds to enable schools, many in areas of high deprivation, to study Latin, ancient history, classical civilisation and ancient Greek.
+Classics For All raises funds to enable state schools, many in areas of high deprivation, to study Latin, Ancient History, Classical Civilisation and Ancient Greek.
 We offer funding to both primary and secondary schools, often to launch classics for the first time.

-Since its first grant awards in 2011, the charity has awarded a total of more than £450,000 in grants, reaching nearly 300 schools and benefiting more than 6,000 pupils.
+Since its first grant awards in 2011, the charity has awarded a total of more than £1.2m in support to schools and regional classics networks, reaching 850 schools and benefiting more than 50,000 pupils.

 Pupils cover the full ability range, and our funded schools are nationwide, primary as well as secondary.
 Teachers consistently report results of ‘improved literacy levels and enthusiasm for languages, culture and history’.
 By putting our funds into training teachers within schools, our ‘startup’ grants help schools and teachers to establish classics projects that are sustainable.